-Day 11, Tue, 28 Jan.
+Day 11, Fri, 23 Jan.
 Petrolina area.
 Petrolina is situated on the north bank of the great Rio Sao Francisco, one of the major geographic features of northeastern Brazil.
 This is the heart of the driest, scrubbiest caatinga.
 This fragile habitat, so easily cleared, burned and overgrazed, was one of the most distinctive biomes in South America; today, almost none remains in a natural state.
-Remnant patches of caatinga near Petrolina will, however, be our main destination as we look for Cactus Parakeet, Spot-backed Puffbird, Spotted Piculet, Caatinga Cachalote, Narrow-billed Woodcreeper, Black-bellied Antwren, Stripe-backed Antbird, Mouse-colored Tyrannulet, Tawny-crowned Pygmy-Tyrant, Campo Suiriri, both Greater and Bahia wagtail-tyrants, Long-billed Wren, Tropical Gnatcatcher, White-throated Seedeater, and Red-cowled Cardinal among others.
-Some of these might have been seen at earlier caatinga stops as well.
+Remnant patches of caatinga near Petrolina will, however, be our main destination as we look for Cactus Parakeet, Spot-backed Puffbird, Spotted Piculet, Caatinga Cachalote, Narrow-billed Woodcreeper, Black-bellied Antwren, Stripe-backed Antbird, Mouse-colored Tyrannulet, Fulvous-crowned Scrub-Tyrant, Campo Suiriri, both Greater and Bahia wagtail-tyrants, Long-billed Wren, Tropical Gnatcatcher, White-throated Seedeater, and Red-cowled Cardinal among others.
+Several of these might have been seen at earlier caatinga stops as well.
 Night in Petrolina.

-Day 12, Wed, 29 Jan.
-Petrolina to Canudos, Bahia: Lear's Macaws!
-Ready for another interesting day?
+Day 12, Sat, 24 Jan.
+Petrolina to Canudos, Bahia: Indigo Macaws!
+Ready for another awesome day?
 Good!
-We'll start birding a mix of marsh and open country near Joazeiro, Bahia, where we will hope to do as well as we did in previous years, picking up Stripe-backed Bittern and Rufous-sided Crake, and a good variety of other birds on a fine early morning.
+We'll start birding a mix of marsh and open country near Juazeiro, Bahia, where we will hope to do as well as we did in previous years, picking up Stripe-backed Bittern and Rufous-sided Crake, and a good variety of other birds on a fine early morning.
 We'll then settle in for 3-4 hours of travel, making our way ever eastward toward the Raso da Catarina.
 Very fortunately for us, this section of lightly traveled highway has been completely paved and it goes like a breeze!

-The remote, red-rock escarpment of the Raso harbors the only breeding population of the Lear's (Indigo) Macaw.
+The remote, red-rock escarpment of the Raso harbors the only breeding population of the Indigo (Lear's) Macaw.
 This magnificent blue macaw is one of the rarest birds in the world, and its continued existence is highly endangered.
-Recent censusing by Brazilian ornithologists has revealed that fewer than 1800 pairs remain in the wild, and that, in dry years (a common condition), they may not reproduce sufficiently to safely maintain even this number.
+Recent censusing by Brazilian ornithologists has revealed that approximately 2400 pairs remain in the wild, and that, in dry years (a common condition), they may not reproduce sufficiently to safely maintain even this number.
 Furthermore, the macaw's special habitat is very limited in extent and is lightly protected.
 If you would like to read Bret's entertaining story of the quest for the Lear's Macaw on the 1996 Field Guides tour, go to our website to view his post "NE Brazil: Last Chance Pickup"-the story is presented in two parts and is dated March 18th, 2009.

 Now for some GREAT news!
 Starting in 2016, we've been privileged to have access to the remote canyons where Lear's Macaws raise their young on high, inaccessible ledges.
 The birds will probably be preparing to nest by late January (wow!).
-2022 was a banner year for the macaws, as it was unusually wet for longer than normal, during the breeding period.
-We'll have this afternoon to bird near Canudos, hoping especially for Stripe-breasted Starthroat, and, if we've missed it them up to now, Silvery-cheeked Antshrike and Red-shouldered Spinetail.
+2022 and 2025 were banner years for the macaws, as it was unusually wet for longer than normal during the breeding period.
+We'll have this afternoon to bird near Canudos, hoping especially for Broad-tipped Hermit and Stripe-breasted Starthroat, and, if we've missed it up to now, Red-shouldered Spinetail.
 This night in the historic town of Canudos will put us in position for a visit to the Raso tomorrow.
-The little hotel here is simple and clean and serves us well for this very important venue.
+Our little hotel here is simple and clean and serves us well for this very important venue.
 Night in Canudos.